petzval/btferret/README.md

 for packets sent from that client.
 The client may be a Windows/Android/.. device (maybe running a Bluetooth terminal program), or another Mesh Pi acting as a classic client and connecting via [connect\_node()](#4-2-4-connect\_node).
-The packets must have the specified termination character (endchar), and are limited to a maximum size of 1000 bytes.
+The packets must have the specified termination character (endchar, usually line end 10), and are limited to a maximum size of 1000 bytes.
+If there is no  defined termination character, set endchar = PACKET_ENDCHAR and each separate Bluetooth packet is sent to the callback routine.
 When a packet is received, it is despatched to the callback function.
-The callback function returns a flag telling classic\_server to continue or exit.
+The callback function must return a flag telling classic\_server to continue or exit.
 The classic\_server function only completes when it receives this SERVER\_EXIT return or the x key is pressed.
 When operating as a classic\_server, there is a 1:1 connection between the client and this server - the other mesh devices do not participate.

-The server listens on channel 1, and advertises the following serial services:
+The server advertises the following RFCOMM serial services:

 ```
+Channel 1 Serial services

-UUID = 1101 channel=1 name=Serial2
+  UUID = 1101 name=Serial2
-UUID = 00001101-0000-1000-8000-00805F9B34FB  channel=1 name=Serial16
+  UUID = 00001101-0000-1000-8000-00805F9B34FB  name=Serial16
-UUID = FCF05AFD-67D8-4F41-83F5-7BEE22C03CDB  channel=1 name=My Custom Serial
+  UUID = FCF05AFD-67D8-4F41-83F5-7BEE22C03CDB  name=My Custom Serial

+Channel 2 OBEX push server

+  UUID = 1105  name=OBEX server
 ```

 The UUID and name of this last custom serial service can be changed via